jaliagag/linux_2020/cert_road.md

 You'll often see the Linux process signals written with SIG attached to them.
 For example, TERM is also written as SIGTERM, and KILL is also SIGKILL.

+#### Sending Signals with the KILL Command

+By default the `kill` command sends a TERM signal to all the PIDs listed on the command line.

+To send a process signal, you must either be the owner of the process or have super user privileges.
+The TERM signal only asks the process to _kindly_ stop running.
+To kill a process running in the background, we can use the job number, preceeded by a percent sign `kill -9 %1`.
+When processes ignores de request, we need to get **forceful**: use the `-s` option to specify other signals.

+It is generally accepted procedure to first try thee TERM signal.
+If the process ignores that, try the INT or HUP signal.
+These signal try to gracefully stop doing what it was doing before shutting down.

+#### Sending Signals with the killall Command

+The kill command only accepts the process PID; the _killall_ command can select a process based on the command it is executing and send it a signal.
+Similar to kill, if no signal is specified, TERM is sent.

+#### Sending Signals with the pkill Command

+We can send signals by defining user-name, user ID (UID), terminal with which the process is associated, and so on.
+We can also use wildcard characters. `-t` option is used to see all running processes by their termianl (reguarly used with pgrep to see the output of what we are about to kill).
+Like the other signal-sending utilities, the pkill command by default sends a TERM signal.

+### EXAMN

+1. E, A
+   1. A, B, D, E
+2. E
+3. E, C
+4. A
+5. C, D
+6. D
+7. A
+8. C
+9. B
+10. C, E, B
+    1. C, D E
+11. A, C, D
+12. D
+13. A
+14. E (boleo)
+15. B (boleo)
+    1. D
+16. B
+17. A
+18. B
+19. C
+20. D

+17/20

+## Chaper 3 - Configuring Hardware

+pag183pdf